 Students interested in pursuing the Pharm.D./M.B.A. program must first obtain admission to the Pharm.D. program.
-Admitted Pharm.D. students who wish to add the M.B.A. degree must then apply to the M.B.A. program.
+At the end of the first year of pharmacy school and after receiving permission from the combined degree committee in the School of Pharmacy, Pharm.D. students may apply to the M.B.A. program.
 Upon admission to the M.B.A. program, a Pharm.D. student will be considered a dual-degree-seeking student.
 Students generally will register for a mix of School of Business courses and School of Pharmacy courses in the fourth, fifth and sixth semesters of the pharmacy program.